 Woodland is located in southern Cowlitz County (and northern Clark County) along the banks of the North Fork of the Lewis River, approximately five miles from its confluence with the Columbia River.
 The city is 22 miles north of Portland, Oregon, approximately 165 miles south of Seattle, Washington and 19 miles south of the Longview-Kelso urban area.
 This location places it within easy commuting distance of the Portland-Vancouver urban area via Interstate 5 (Exit 21) and Interstate 205 (Exit 7).
-Washington State Route 503 provides access up the Lewis River towards the small communities of Ariel, Yale and Cougar and the Mount St. Helens National Volcanic Monument, which is a major tourist destination.
-Woodland serves as a regional commercial center for the surrounding rural unincorporated areas from Kalama to La Center.
-The specific planning area for this plan includes the Woodland City Limits and the Woodland Urban Growth Area (UGA).
-However, additional areas are also discussed and the facility inventory includes a broad examination of nearby locales.
-Figure 1 is the city zoning map which identifies the City Limits as well as land uses in various areas of the City.
+Washington State

-$^{^{\}rm 1}$ Washington State Office of Financial Management, 2022 Population Estimates.
+1 Washington State Office of Financial Management, 2022 Population Estimates.